IBM/kubernetes-speech-assistant/README.md

 >A Kubernetes Assistant that can manage your Kubernetes clusters on IBM Cloud through voice

+Watch the [video](https://youtu.be/MTG4uqiTpCg) to check out a demo of the application.

 Imagine being away from your computer when you realize you need to deploy a back end on a Kubernetes cluster that you have not yet provisioned.
 Knowing that provisioning a cluster could take several minutes after selecting the right configuration for your task, you visualize sitting in front of your computer staring idly at the screen, waiting for the cluster to be initialized and wishing that you could start work immediately.

 Not in my world!